Last Updated on

 Price: (Click here to check price on Amazon.)

 Pros: Very well built.
 Sturdy.
 Sit-to-stand handles.
 Multiple sizes available.

 Best For: You need maximum support and stability.

 Related: Best Upright Walkers of 2020

 Earning the title of “Most Sturdy” in our Best Upright Walkers article, the original UPWalker is still one of the best quality walkers on the market and earned a solid 4-star score here in our review.
-However it’s best suited to outdoor use and the weight, overall size, and price might put some people off.
+Unlike a lot of the cheaper models, it’s available in a variety of sizes so you should be able to fit one that is a perfect fit for you.
+However it’s quite a large unit so it’s best suited to bigger homes and outdoor use.
+And the weight, overall size, and price might put some people off.